 Bed Bugs are a very real problem in the United States.
 According to a survey conducted by the National Pest Management Association, 1 in 5 Americans has had a bed bug infestation in their home or knows someone who has.
-There is no better time than the present to review bed bug basics than now, especially with the approaching summer travel season.

 In the pest control industry, we answer countless questions about bed bugs and consider ourselves “myth busters” when it comes to the tiny, blood-sucking pests.
 Knowledge is your first line of defense.
 Simply knowing how to correctly identify a bed bug and its basic behaviors goes a long way in preventing an infestation.